twolfson/char-props/README.md

 # char-props

-Retrieve line and column of a character at a given index.
+Utility for looking up line and column of a character at a given index and vice versa.

 ## Getting Started
 Install the module with: `npm install charProps`